thekiwidev/gs-query-builder/docs/Google Scholar Search Parameters Research.md

 2. Author Restriction:
    The author: operator restricts results to papers written by a designated author \[1, 12\].
 For reliable results, particularly when using a first initial and last name, the author's name must be enclosed in quotation marks, such as author:"d knuth" or author:"first name last name" \[1, 13\].
 The colon must immediately precede the opening quotation mark in the encoded string.
 3. Source and File Type Restriction:
-   The site: operator is a versatile tool that restricts searches to scholarly content hosted on a specified domain or top-level domain (TLD), such as site:example.edu or site:.gov \[10, 14\].
+   The site: operator is a versatile tool that restricts searches to scholarle content hosted on a specified domain or top-level domain (TLD), such as site:example.edu or site:.gov \[10, 14\].
 This operator is highly relevant for targeting specific journals programmatically, as detailed in Section IV.
 Similarly, the filetype: (or ext:) operator allows filtering results based on document type, commonly used to find PDF files \[10, 15\].

 When constructing a complex q string, the appropriate methodology prioritizes field restriction operators followed by Boolean modifiers.
 For example, to search for documents concerning "privacy" in the title or by "Smith," the query must use parentheses to define the logical scope: q=(intitle:privacy OR author:"Smith").
 This careful assembly guarantees the intended operator precedence, ensuring that the Boolean connector does not unintentionally bind terms across different fields.